keithjjones/hostintel/README.md

 ```
 You should be able to import myoutput.csv into any database or spreadsheet program.

+**Note that depending on your network, your API key limits, and the data you are searching for,
+this script can run for a very long time!
+Use each module sparingly!**

 # Intelligence Sources:

 You can get API keys at the sites below for your configuration file.